 - Take Italian Sausage out of skin and mix with ground beef

-- In a bowl mix meat, breadcrumbs, eggs, Worcestershire Sauce, 1 Tbsp Italian Seasoning, ½ Tbsp Parsley, 2 Tbsp of Tomato Sauce and Parmesan Cheese.
+- In a bowl mix meat, breadcrumbs, eggs, Worcestershire Sauce, 1 tablespoon Italian Seasoning, ½ tablespoon Parsley, 2 tablespoon of Tomato Sauce and Parmesan Cheese.
 Mix well then form meatballs to your preferred size.

 - Add olive oil to a skillet and brown the meatballs.